vokimon/markdown-customblocks/docs/motivation.md

 Many custom objects like figures, video embeds... have no native markup in Markdown.
-No problem: you can still hardcode them in HTML or you could also use an extension for that.
+You could hardcode them as HTML or you could also use an extension for that.

 Hardcoding HTML has a clear drawback:
-Besides cluttering the markdown with HTML, whenever we need to upgrade the block,
-(eg. adding a lightbox feature for all the figures) you have to change that code in many places.
+Besides cluttering the markdown with HTML, whenever we need to upgrade the block, because you found a better way of embeding videos or whatever, you have to change that code in many places.

-Extensions have other problems, mostly because of the dynamics of creating and maintaning them.

-First,
-extensions struggle to use a unique markup to avoid conflicts with other extensions.
-Because of that, the trend is having a lot of different markups, even for extensions sharing the same purpose.

-And second, why is that so many extension sharing the same purpose (and using so different markups).
-Maybe is because the feature set of the original extension is kept and someone comes with a

-First, because you don't want to mess existing extension users, whenever a new breaking feature appears
-First, in order to identify their own markup, extensions have to define a diferential markup.
-Even if extensions have the same semantics they tend to have differentiable markups.

-until you want to improve them, say changing the `div` structure.
-Then, you have to make the change extensive to all the objects in your documentation, and that's hard.

-Luckily, many Markdown extensions are available which encapsulate such objects in custom fancy markups.
-But the way such extensions are created and maintained have two major drawbacks:

-When you find a better extension for your figures, again, it is likely you have to edit all your figures, once more, because the markup is different.
+Extensions avoid the HTML clutter, but, still they are not useful to upgrade your blocks.
+Usually improving a block means moving to a different extension, with more features.
+But extensions, in order to avoid collisions, tend to be creative on the markup they use, even if they cover the same function.
+So if you migrate to a more powerfull extension, you end up editing all your blocks again.

-Also coding an extension is hard.
+Another motivation is that coding an extension is hard.
 Markdown extension API is necessarily complex to address many scenarios.
-But this extension responds just to this single but general scenario:
+But this extension responds just to this single but quite general scenario:

 > I want to generate this **piece of HTML** which
 > depends on those **parameters** and might